freeman-lab/gl-scene/README.md

 # gl-scene

 Assemble simple 3d scenes using [`stack.gl`](http://stack.gl) components.
 The goal of this module is to make it easy to assemble shapes and lights into a scene, at a slightly higher level of abstraction, while maintaining full flexibility and composability with the `stack.gl` ecosystem.
-You can think of this module as a wrapper for `gl-geometry`, `gl-shader`, and `gl-mat4`, with a simple selector-based system for controlling appearences.
+You can think of this module as a wrapper for `gl-geometry`, `gl-shader`, and `gl-mat4`, with an easy selector system for controlling appearences.

 ### install